 1. Due to the high influx of USA QSL cards, most lacking the courtesy of a SASE, it is now necessary for USA stations to enclose an SASE with their QSL request.
 Tnx.

-2. Any foreign station wishing a rapid QSL reply, pse enclose SAE and IRC or green stamp.
-These requests will be answered within two days of receipt, guaranteed.
+2. Any foreign station wishing a rapid QSL reply, pse enclose SAE and IRC or two green stamps.
+These requests will be answered within a week of receipt, guaranteed.

 3. Effective September 2010, no QSL's coming thru the Bureau will be answered.
 If you really need a card see 1 & 2 above